constellation-app/constellation/CoreDataAccessView/release/modules/ext/docs/CoreDataAccessView/data-access-options.md

 also remove a saved preference from here by selecting one from the list and selecting Remove.

-Alternatively, when use press a keyboard shortcut, mapped template gets loaded.
+Alternatively, when you press a keyboard shortcut, the mapped template gets loaded.

 ## Saving data access results